-In this course learners identify approaches that support student communication in inclusive settings.
-This involves identifying students with communication difficulties, and working with educational teams to develop individualized plans to improve communication in inclusive settings.
-PREREQUISITES: Admission to the Learning Disabilities or Mental Retardation postbaccalaureate teacher certification programs.
+In this field-based course, learners identify a K-12 student with communication difficulties and work with a school-based team to develop, implement and evaluate an individualized education plan to improve communication in inclusive settings based on an ecological assessment-planning process.
+PREREQUISITE: Admission to the GSC post-baccalaureate teacher certification programs.
 4 credits